AmrYasserSaber/alx-low_level_programming/0x10-variadic_functions/README.md

 File 2-print_strings.c is a function that prints strings, followed by a new line.

+2. One woman's constant is another woman's variable Write a function that prints strings, followed by a new line.

+Prototype: void print_strings(const char *separator, const unsigned int n, ...);

+where separator is the string to be printed between the strings and n is the number of strings passed to the function

+You are allowed to use printf

+If separator is NULL, don’t print it

+If one of the string is NULL, print (nil) instead

+Print a new line at the end of your function

 File 3-print_all.c is a function that prints anything.

 File variadic_functions.h is the header file that contains all the function prototypes.